Are air source heat pumps safe?

 Are air source heat pumps safe?
 Yes.

 They come equipped with all the necessary safety features like pressure relief valves and temperature sensors, ensuring protection against overheating and excessive pressure.
-Compliance with UK safety standards guarantees homeowners can rely on their heat pumps for secure operation.
+Compliance with UK safety standards guarantees homeowners can rely on their heat pumps and other, wider elements of their heating system, for safe and secure operation.

-Professional installation is vital for ensuring safety.
-A competent installer will ensure that the heat pump meets all regulatory standards, reducing risks associated with improper installation.
+The use of a competent installer is vital to ensure safety.
+They will ensure that the heat pump meets all regulatory standards, reducing risks associated with improper installation.
 Electrical connections, adequately sized circuit breakers, suitable clearances for the unit are just some examples of important installation considerations from a safety point of view.
 Siting of the unit will also have an effect on the performance and efficiency of the ASHP.

 Please note that HP60 uses a refrigerant called R290 which is an A3 classified gas: this means low toxicity, but high flammability.
 However, the refrigerant is self-contained and should not leak.
 There are certain safety considerations that will be discussed by your installer.
 Please get in touch with Baxi if you have any queries.

 Concerns around electrical safety and refrigerant leaks are mitigated through professional installation and regular maintenance.
-Baxi's commitment to safety involves adhering to strict standards, encouraging regular checks to identify any issues early, and offering our expertise and knowledge sharing with all customer types.
+Baxi's commitment to safety involves adhering to strict standards, encouraging regular checks to identify any issues early, and offering our expertise and knowledge sharing with all our customers.

 • Visual inspection - check evaporator is clear from build-up of debris, leaves etc.